 The Samsung Odyssey G7 set a high standard for VA monitors regarding pixel response times.
 This leaves a bad taste in your mouth after reviewing the G5 series.
 We can’t wait for cheap high refresh rate VA gaming monitors with quick response times to come out.

 Flat-screen and curved-form factors would be ideal.
-It’s still possible to get Samsung’s C32G5 and C27G5 models, which have a very curved design if you can’t afford the high-end G7 models at the moment.
+It’s still possible to get Samsung’s C32G5 and C27G5 models, which have a very curved design and is one of the best models of Samsung G5 monitor.
+If you can’t afford the high-end G7 models at the moment.

 - The contrast ratio is high